mercutiodesign/compose-postgres/README.md

 In order to change this on a MacOS properly, follow the [Docker for Mac :: File system sharing (osxfs) docs](https://docs.docker.com/docker-for-mac/osxfs/#namespaces).

+# tools

+## restore

+use the `restore_db.sh` script with a dump as an argument to restore a database into the dockerized postgresql server.